wp-plugins/wp-genesis-box/readme.txt

 Genesis is a framework for WordPress for developing and maintaining modern and beautiful websites.
 Studiopress (the company that makes Genesis) affiliates can earn commission on every referral.
 This content box displays marketing text and logo that can help drive referrals through your website.

+= Features =

+- Display your affiliate link anywhere
+- Works with most browsers, but degrades nicely in older browsers
+- CSS only loads on pages with shortcode or function call
-Three different images may be chosen for inclusion in the content box.
+- Multiple images available for inclusion
+- Links can be opened in new window
+- Includes standard marketing language from Studiopress, or use your own
+- Automatically insert the Genesis box after each post

-If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.
+<strong>If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.</strong>

 == Installation ==

 1. Upload the plugin through the WordPress interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Settings &raquo; WP Genesis Box, configure the plugin
 4. Insert shortcode on posts or pages, or use PHP function.

+To remove this plugin, go to the 'Plugins' menu in WordPress, find the plugin in the listing and click "Deactivate".
+After the page refreshes, find the plugin again in the listing and click "Delete".

 == Frequently Asked Questions ==

+= What are the plugin defaults? =

+By default, following values are passed to the plugin:

+- affurl => ''
+- rounded => false
+- nofollow => true
+- image => 'genesis_framework_logo1'
+- opennewwindow => false

+By default, values are returned, not echoed.
+You need to explicitly request that the plugin output be echoed by passing `'show' => true` in the array when calling the plugin via function.

+To change defaults on a site-wide basis, go to the Settings page.
+To change defaults on a per-shortcode basis, pass new values to each shortcode or function call.
+Priority is given to parameters passed via shortcode or function.

 = How do I use the plugin? =